Shamanic Princess: Characters

 Despite his title, Tiara and Japolo are neither peers nor equals.
-Japolo serves Tiara as a familiar and acts as a battery-pack and backup to her powers.
+Japolo serves Tiara as a familiar and acts as a backup to her powers.
 He is highly intelligent, and possesses much knowledge which Tiara doesn't about her mission and why the Throne was stolen.
-Japolo's powers include being able to freeze time by creating suspension fields (which allows battles to go in crowded cities without anyone noticing), and detecting other magical presences from his world.
+Japolo's powers include being able to freeze time by creating suspension fields (which allows battles to go on in crowded cities without anyone noticing), and detecting other magical presences from his world.

 Despite his irritation with and frequent criticism of Tiara, Japolo is quite fond of her, and announces that when she's upset, depressed, angry or in an emotional slump, he'll be there to help.
-Despite their mistresses' fights, he is on friendly terms with Lena's partner Leon.
+Despite their respective mistress's fights, he is on friendly terms with Lena's partner Leon.
 For reasons that are unknown, Japolo has an Eastern European accent in the English dub.